SeaHOH/ban-peers/README.md

 **Please use this script in local network**, μTorrent Web API does not support HTTPS connections, it is not safe.

+[A gift](https://github.com/SeaHOH/ban-peers/issues/1) to the users of μTorrent 3 classic desktop free version, it wrote in Chinese, you can read via a translator. e.g. translate.google.com

 # Installation
 Install from
 [![version](https://img.shields.io/pypi/v/ban-peers)](https://pypi.org/project/ban-peers/)